Have a Scottish Hogmanay on Islay

 Scottish Hogmanay Traditions

 There are many old Scottish customs, that some islanders still observe to this day.
 For example, cleaning or “redding” the house from top to bottom on the last few days of December, to ensure a fresh start for the new year.
-And first footing, where households welcome visitors after the stroke of midnight on new year, with whisky and treats such as shortbread and tablet.
+The first footing, where households welcome visitors after the stroke of midnight on New Year, with whisky and treats such as shortbread and tablet.
 A tall, dark, male visitor is traditionally the luckiest, if you can find one!

 Toasting the bells with an Islay whisky